yjyao/practical-python/Notes/03_Program_organization/02_More_functions.md

 features.
 For example, they both open a file and wrap it with the `csv` module and they both convert various fields into new types.

-If you were doing a lot of file parsing for real, you’d probably want to clean some of this up and make it more general purpose.
+If you were doing a lot of file parsing for real, you'd probably want to clean some of this up and make it more general purpose.
 That's our goal.